farzinAndroid/CalorieTracker/README.md

 ### Modules
-The project is divided into multiple modules to enhance modularity and reusability.
+The project is divided into multiple modules to enhance modularity and reusability.It combines both Modularization by Feature and Modularization by Layer.